Why Trust House Method

-Home Security of America (HSA) is one of the oldest home warranty companies in the industry and helps homeowners remove the stress of finding a local technician to repair or replace broken systems and appliances in their home.
+Home Security of America (HSA) is one of the oldest home warranty companies in the industry.
+It helps homeowners remove the stress of finding a local technician to repair or replace broken systems and appliances in their homes.

 |Been in business for 41 years

-Home Security of America offers two plans—the Basic Coverage Plan and the Buyer 7 Star Upgrade—at an average cost of $40–$53 a month.
-HSA also offers optional coverage for items such as your swimming pool, washer, and dryer for an additional cost.
+Home Security of America offers two plans—the Basic Coverage Plan and the Buyer 7 Star Upgrade—at an average of $40–$53 a month.
+HSA also provides optional coverage for items such as your swimming pool, washer, and dryer for an additional cost.

 The actual price you pay for your home warranty plan will depend on where you live, the length of your contract, and the protection plan you choose.

-Basic Coverage Plan: $40.00 per month ($480.00 per year).
-This option is available for both home buyers and sellers and covers most major home systems and appliances.
+Basic Coverage Plan: $40.00 per month ($480.00).
+This option is available for home buyers and sellers and covers most major home systems and appliances.

-Note: Under the Basic Coverage Plan for Sellers, the septic system, lighting fixtures, central vacuum, burglar alarms, fire alarms, and doorbell system aren’t covered.
-Customers may add on central heat, air conditioning, ductwork, and an attached humidifier onto their plan for an additional $50 a month.
+Note: Under the Basic Coverage Plan for Sellers, the septic system, lighting fixtures, central vacuum, burglar alarms, fire alarms, and doorbell systems aren’t covered.
+Customers may add central heat, air conditioning, ductwork, and an attached humidifier to their plan for $50 a month.